michaelfedell/linux_essentials/linux.md

 - `wc`: how many words/lines/bytes are in this file?
 (Word Count)
 - `stat`: show information for file (file STATus)
 - `touch`: create some file
+- `cp`: copy some file from source to destination (will overwrite)
+- `mv`: move some file from source to destination (will overwrite)
+- `rm`: remove some file (not reversible)
+- `mkdir`: create a new, empty directory at specified path
 - `open`: open some file with default or specified application
+- `curl`: download some content from a url
 - `vim` / `nano`: common terminal-based text editors

 > Vim is not scary.
 Vim is a great tool.
 Vim is your friend.